anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 Sometimes it does.

-But the absence of process creates its own hidden cost.
+But the absence of process usually makes it even slower in the long run.

+By passing processes looks like "saving time" becuase the bill arrives very late and is distributed across time.

+Let's take an example:

 An engineer investigates a production problem.
-They spend hours tracing dependencies, testing hypotheses and finding the root cause.
-They explain their findings in a meeting, and then everyone moves on.
+He spends days tracing dependencies, testing hypotheses and finding the root cause.
+Then explains his findings in a meeting, and then everyone moves on.

 Months later, the same problem appears.

 A different engineer starts the investigation from scratch.

-The organization saved fifteen minutes by not documenting the first investigation and then spent hours paying for that decision again.
+The organization "saved" a few hours by not documenting the first investigation and then spent hours paying for that same decision again.

 Good process prevents organizations from repeatedly paying for the same thinking.

 That is one reason documentation, tickets and decision records matter.

-Their value is not that management gets to watch rectangles move across a board.
+Their value is not that management gets to watch tickets move across a board.

 Their value is that they create a **system of record**.